-- The cases have similar facts except the following which can be identified. - The Mittal case the assesse was dealing in shares for last ten years and the sale was through a well known broking firm. - The assesse in Mital case was able to show that the seller identity cannot be identified even by his sale broker which is a fact not coming out of suman podar case. - The fact that the ITAT came to a conclusion that the financial were bad and no one would invest in such a script has not been rebutted by assesse with any logical conclusions. - The fact that BSE had identified the company and there were reports of wrong doing weighted in the mind of judges, though there was no evidence to link the assesse to the wrong doings nor was the assesse mentioned in the statements referred.
+- The cases have similar facts except the following which can be identified. - The Mittal case the assesse was dealing in shares for last ten years and the sale was through a well known broking firm. - The assesse in Mital case was able to show that the seller identity cannot be identified even by his sale broker which is a fact not coming out of suman podar case. - The fact that the ITAT came to a conclusion that the financial were bad and no one would invest in such a script has not been rebutted by assesse with any logical conclusions.
+Like in Navneet Agrawal it was brought out that the prices in stock exchange are not always likely to move as per logic. - The fact that BSE had identified the company and there were reports of wrong doing weighted in the mind of judges, though there was no evidence to link the assesse to the wrong doings nor was the assesse mentioned in the statements referred.
 This is not argued or not brought out in the order.